skirmer/skirmer/README.md

 ### Hello!

-I'm a data scientist in Chicago, and you may know me from my public presentations about data science and data engineering!
+I'm a machine learning engineer in Chicago, and you may know me from my public presentations about data science, machine learning, and data engineering!
 I love my work and I especially love sharing it with others.

 <p align="center">
   <img src="https://github.com/skirmer/skirmer.github.io/blob/main/cat1.gif", height=300, width=300>